What to do in the Galapagos Islands: 5 Must-Do

 The volcanic islands are part of Ecuador’s national park system and the surrounding waters constitute a marine biological reserve.
 The Galapagos was designated a UNESCO World Heritage Site in 1979.
 The islands are a fauna and flora paradise and home to amazing wildlife!
 In other words, every sight could be a once-in-a-lifetime experience!

 For Instance, you can observe the giant tortoises.
 Reaching weights of almost 500 pounds (230 kilos), they can live for more than 150 years.
 These are truly magnificent creatures and witnessing them in their own habitat is a must if you are going to the Galapagos.
-The Giant Galapagos Tortoise is unique to the islands and can live for at least 100 years.
+The Giant Galapagos Tortoise is unique to the islands.

 One of the better spots for observing these shelled reptiles is the Charles Darwin Research Station.

 If seeing sea lions is something that interests you, you might want to include Las Loberias on your tour itinerary.
 Las Tintoreras, located on Puerto Villamil, is home to hundreds if not thousands of marine iguanas.
 Also living here are thousands of sharks, often sleeping, and on occasion, stingrays, seals, seahorses, and even penguins.
 This beautifully pristine environment gives the illusion that man never existed.
 It’s a quick and easy stop, only about a ten-minute boat ride from the Island of Isabella, and an absolute must-do.